 Anyway, tomorrow was going to be busy and exciting, so both of us wanted to get a good night’s sleep.

-The motel did, however, have a room where they did free breakfast for guests – cereals, coffee, pastries, fruit and free.
+The motel had a room where they did free breakfast for guests – cereals, coffee, pastries and fruit.
 This was more than sufficient.
 The gas station outside the motel was sufficient for refuelling and lunch, so off on the road.

 Capitol Reef was about the most lonely place we visited.
 After a quick stop off at Goosenecks Overlook ( deserted ) we headed down the Scenic Drive and parked up at the end of the Capitol Gorge trail.
 Capitol Reef is a very long, thin area which follows a geological feature called the Waterpocket Fold.
 There is a huge area up to the north which can only be reached by a huge round trip on unpaved roads.
 Likewise, there are large areas on the southern spur which can only be reached on unpaved roads.
 As we were short on time we were only really left with the Scenic Drive and the stop offs on the main road through the centre of the park.
 From the Capitol Gorge park, at the end of the scenic drive, we started with the hike towards Golden Throne.
 It was a quite long walk, with lots of canyons and headlands, rough stony paths and slick rocks.